darrylwest/digits-game/README.md

 ## Questions

+* target is always larger than any one variable from the list?
+* the sum of the list is always smaller than the target?
 * what would a graph of target and given values look like? a series of graphs?
 * are prime numbers more difficult to resolve?
 * is the best approach to use product and addition, then subtraction and division?